Sickle cell diseaseSickle cell anemia

 Priapism causes prolonged and painful erections that can last from several hours to days.
 It is best to treat this problem within 12 hours.
 Relief within 36 hours is important to avoid permanent erectile dysfunction.
-Pain relief and intravenous fluids are the initial steps.
+Pain relief, oxygen, and intravenous fluids are the initial steps.
+Exchange transfusions have also been proposed.
 Drugs used to prevent priapism include terbutaline and phenylephrine, which help restrict blood flow to the penis.
 A surgical procedure that implants a shunt to redirect blood flow is sometimes performed.

 Treatment of Acute Splenic Sequestration (Damaged Spleen)

 The spleen is often removed (splenectomy) in children who have one or two acute splenic sequestration crises.
 Transfusion therapy is an alternative for preventing acute splenic sequestration in high-risk patients.

 Treatment of Leg Ulcers